PillowFishSticks/MP3-FeedMe/README.md

 notes | String | Additional recipe notes

 - **recipes** contains information about the recipes added to the FeedMe website.
-- This includes the recipe category, recipe name, a url for the recipe image, the total time it takes to make the recipe, number of servings per recipe, which user added the recipe, recipe ingredients, recipe direections, and addditional recipe. notes.
+- This includes the recipe category, recipe name, a url for the recipe image, the total time it takes to make the recipe, number of servings per recipe, which user added the recipe, recipe ingredients, recipe direections, and additional recipe. notes.

 **users**